Class Descriptions and Instructor Information

 Q. P. R. stands for Question, Persuade, and Refer — the 3 simple steps anyone can learn to help save a life from suicide.

-By learning QPR you will come to recognize the warning signs, clues, and suicidal communications of people in trouble, and gain skills to act vigorously to prevent a possible tragedy.
+By learning QPR, you will come to recognize the warning signs, clues, and suicidal communications of people in trouble and gain skills to act vigorously to prevent a possible tragedy.

-If you are a professional caregiver, first responder, school staff, volunteer, public-facing employee of any number of businesses, you are very likely to have come in contact with suicidal people.
+If you are a professional caregiver, first responder, school staff, volunteer, or public-facing employee of any number of businesses, you are very likely to have come in contact with suicidal people.
 Much like CPR or the Heimlich maneuver, the fundamentals of QPR are easily learned and may save a life.

 Course: 90 munites.
 Materials provided.
 Food is provided when a session is held during a mealtime.